inammar/Terms-and-definitions-Appium/README.md

 For installation of Appium you can visit Appium website, it contains very clear explanations and steps.

+### 4. Desired Capabilities

+Capabilities are used to set attributes to tell Appium how you want your tests to be executed.
+They used to communicate with the server.

+There are three types of capabilities: common capabilities to all OS, Android capabilities and iOS capabilities.

+Some common capabilities: platformName, platformVersion, deviceName, app; Android specific capabilities: appPackage, appActivity; iOS - bundleId.

 I will keep adding information....